Personal Finance

 iStock

 Our evaluations and opinions are not influenced by our advertising relationships, but we may earn a commission from our partners’ links.
-This content is created independently from TIME’s editorial staff.
+This content is created by TIME Stamped, under TIME’s direction and produced in accordance with TIME’s editorial guidelines and overseen by TIME’s editorial staff.
 Learn more about it.

-updated: June 13, 2024
+updated: July 2, 2024

 The internet has reshaped where, when, and how people shop for goods and services.
 The popularity of digital shopping has opened a world of opportunities for online business owners.
 With a computer and a stable internet connection, you can work from anywhere, set your own schedule, and sell to customers worldwide while avoiding the hassle and costs of owning a brick-and-mortar business.